Sign up for our FREE 8-week course to get on the property ladder.

-A subject to finance clause is a fairly standard inclusion, and is also incredibly important.
+A subject to finance clause is a fairly standard inclusion in a property contract.
+It's also incredibly important.

 A subject to finance clause serves to protect you in the event that your lender decides not to go ahead with the home loan.
 It’s crucial that you make sure this clause is included in your contract, unless you’re 100% certain your home loan is in order.

 Subject to finance clauses are especially important if there’s any doubt about a property’s valuation.
 Once you’ve signed a contract to buy a property, your lender will conduct a valuation.
 If this valuation comes in lower than expected, they could decide not to extend you credit for your purchase, or to offer you a lower loan amount.
 Without a subject to finance clause, you could be caught having to make up the shortfall.